The Wayfarer’s Repose

 “Just help me,” said Brota.
 She continued to laugh.

 The rain was coming down the sheets.
 Even ten feet from each other they were blurred images through the rainfall.
 That didn’t stop Brota from watching Xander get tackled by a mottled white blur and disappear.
-Her laughter stopped.
+Her laughter stopped and alarm took its place.
 There was trouble, like she had hoped, and here she was lying in the mud.
 She clambered from the ditch.
 The mud, and rain, and heavy armor made it tough.
 Her gloved fingers dug into the ditch wall until they found purchase.

 “Brota!”
 Xander’s voice shot across the road.
+It was a calm, patient, cry of alarm, not the panicked fright she would have expected.
 She could see his blurry form disappearing into the undergrowth.
 She threw her helm into the mud as she trundled across the road.
+It was water logged and useless anyway.
+She couldn’t see a damn thing without it.
+With it she was effectively blind.

 The road, packed earth, had almost come alive with all this rain.
 Where puddles hadn’t formed the ground was pliable.
 Her boots sank deep as she trudged across only to find herself on her hands and knees back in a ditch on the opposite side of the road.
 Only Xander’s left hand remained out of the undergrowth by the time she got there.
 He called again for help as he reached out to be saved.
 Brota grabbed at his hand but the rain, mud, and whatever was pulling Xander ripped him from her grip.